Kaktovik numerals: System

+The Kaktovik digits graphically reflect the lexical structure of the Iñupiaq numbering system.

+Larger numbers are composed of these digits in a positional notation:

 Values

-In the table are the decimal values of the Kaktovik digits up to three places to the left and to the right of the units' place.
+In the following table are the decimal values of the Kaktovik digits up to three places to the left and to the right of the units' place.

 Origin

-In the early 1990s, during a math enrichment activity at Harold Kaveolook school in Kaktovik, Alaska, students noted that their language used a base 20 system and found that, when they tried to write numbers or do arithmetic with Arabic numerals, they did not have enough symbols to represent the Iñupiaq numbers.
+The numerals began as an enrichment activity in 1994, when, during a math class exploring binary numbers at Harold Kaveolook middle school on Barter Island Kaktovik, Alaska, students noted that their language used a base-20 system.

+They found that, when they tried to write numbers or do arithmetic with Arabic numerals, they did not have enough symbols to represent the Iñupiaq numbers.

-The students first addressed this lack by creating ten extra symbols, but found these were difficult to remember.
-The middle school in the small town had nine students, so it was possible for the entire class to work together to create a base-20 notation.
+They first addressed this lack by creating ten extra symbols, but found these were difficult to remember.
+The small middle school had only nine students so they were all able to work together to create a base-20 notation.
 Their teacher, William Bartley, guided them.

 After brainstorming, the students came up with several qualities that an ideal system would have: